Level/abstract-level/README.md

 ### `snapshot`

-#### `snapshot.close([callback])`
+#### `snapshot.close()`

 Free up underlying resources.
 Be sure to call this when the snapshot is no longer needed, because snapshots may cause the database to temporarily pause internal storage optimizations.
-The `callback` function will be called with no arguments.
-If no callback is provided, a promise is returned.
+Returns a promise.
 Closing the snapshot is an idempotent operation, such that calling `snapshot.close()` more than once is allowed and makes no difference.

 After `snapshot.close()` has been called, no further operations are allowed.
 For example, `db.get(key, { snapshot })` will yield an error with code [`LEVEL_SNAPSHOT_NOT_OPEN`](#errors).
 Any unclosed iterators (that use this snapshot) will be closed by `snapshot.close()` and can then no longer be used.